 In addition, all women of child-bearing age should take a multivitamin containing folic acid daily, to help prevent certain birth defects should pregnancy occur.
 Women who are taking seizure medications should be especially careful about taking a multivitamin and extra folic acid (check with your doctor about the exact dose), because some epilepsy medications deplete the body of important vitamins, particularly folic acid.

 Epilepsy and Pregnancy

 Women with seizures can have healthy children, provided they receive good prenatal care.
 It is very important that women with epilepsy discuss pregnancy with their doctors beforegetting pregnant.

 Many patients with epilepsy take multiple medications in high doses that may lead to unnecessary drug exposure to unborn babies.
 In some cases, medications may be reduced before pregnancy, particularly if seizures are well-controlled.

 If pregnancy occurs unexpectedly, women should not discontinue their seizure medication until they consult with their doctors.
 This commonly leads to more frequent seizures, which can also harm the baby.

 Seizures During Pregnancy

 The frequency of seizures usually does not change significantly during pregnancy.
 However, some women have seizures more frequently, while others experience fewer seizures.
 Blood levels should be checked often.
-This precaution is taken because medication blood levels gradually decrease during pregnancy and reach their lowest level around the time of delivery, which may result in breakthrough seizures.
+This precaution is taken because medication blood levels gradually decrease during pregnancy and, if not adjusted, can reach their lowest level around the time of delivery, resulting in breakthrough seizures.
 All seizures occurring during pregnancy should be reported to your doctor.